Accenture/mercury/guides/CHAPTER-5.md

 > Note: Please adjust the parameter "web.component.scan" in application.properties
         to point to your user application package(s) in your source code project.

-If your whole application uses the "declarative" approach in defining your functions, you may just print a greeting message in the "start" method.
-If you have additional start up logic, you may add them in the "start" method.
+If your application does not require additional startup logic, you may just print a greeting message.

-The `AppStarter.main()` statement in the "main" method is used when you want to start your application directly from the IDE.
+The `AppStarter.main()` statement in the "main" method is used when you want to start your application within the IDE.
 You can "right-click" the main method and select "run".

 You can also build and run the application from command line like this: